romstad/Chess.jl/docs/src/manual.md

 position where white can only castle queenside and black only kingside, it would be `Qk`.

-The fourth coponent (`-` in the example) is the square on which an en passant capture is possible.
+The fourth component (`-` in the example) is the square on which an en passant capture is possible.
 The dash means that no en passant capture is possible in our case.
 If an en passant capture had been possible on e3, the fourth component would have been `e3`.